WeiHsinChen/RecommendationAPI/README.md

 		```

 6. Updating the name/rating-records of a customer
-	*	The input format is "txt" file which content is "JSON" format.
+	*	The input format is "txt" which content is "JSON" format.

 	* When updating a customer, the program will partially recalculate implicit information by stochastic gradient descent to improve the precision of prediction.